-U.S.-China trade hopes lift shares, Turkey test awaits
+Global trade hopes lift shares, Turkey test awaits

 News that U.S. President Donald Trump’s administration had reached out to Beijing for a new round of trade talks had helped Asia rally after several torrid weeks that has included the region’s longest losing streak since 2000.

-Shanghai, Tokyo, Jakarta stocks all gained around 1 percent and Hong Kong’s Hang Seng finished up 1.8 percent, while China’s yuan also edged higher in the currency markets.
+Shanghai, Tokyo, Jakarta stocks all gained around 1 percent and Hong Kong’s Hang Seng finished up 1.8 percent as China’s yuan also edged higher in the currency markets. [.SS]

-Washington’s invitation follows threats from Trump to impose tariffs on practically all imports from China in the absence of key concessions from Beijing.
+Washington’s invitation got the thumbs up from Beijing and follows threats from Trump to impose tariffs on practically all imports from China in the absence of concessions.

-Europe moved higher too, with 0.2-0.6 percent gains for German, French, Italian and Spanish shares offsetting a weaker FTSE in London which was hit by weaker oil and tobacco stocks.
+Europe moved higher too, with 0.2-0.6 percent rises for German, French, Italian and Spanish shares offsetting a weaker FTSE in London which was dragged down by struggling oil and tobacco stocks. [.EU]

-For MSCI’s All World stocks index, which tracks 47 countries .MIWD00000PUS, it looked set to be a fourth straight day of gains.
+It helped MSCI’s 47-country world index toward a fourth day of gains and futures markets pointed to Wall Street inching up again too when it reopens. [.N]

 “There have been a lot of obvious headwinds to risk appetite over the summer,” said State Street Global Markets’ head of global macro strategy Michael Metcalfe.